oroinc/documentation/user_guide/notification_rules.rst

   :header: "**Name**","**Description**"
   :widths: 10, 30

+  "**Entity Name**","Choose an entity.
+The email template used by the notification rule must be related to this entity."
+  "**Event Name**","Choose the event that will trigger the mailing.

+  The following values are possible

+  - Entity create: a new record of the entity has been created
+  - Entity remove: a record of the entity has been removed
+  - Entity update: a recod of the entity has been editied

+  "
-  "**Entity Name**","Choose an entity, template for which will be used in the rule" "**Event Name**","Choose the event that will trig the mailing.
-(Entity create, Entity remove, Entity update)" "**Template**","Choose the template for which the rule will be created"
+  "**Template**","Choose the template for which the rule will be created"

 Recipient list
 ^^^^^^^^^^^^^^
-The *"Recipient list"* section defines a list of, to which the email will be sent when the rule is met.
+The *"Recipient list"* section defines a list of user to which the email will be sent when the rule is met.
-You can use one specific :term:`user` and/or :ref:`user groups <user-management-groups>` and/or a specific
+You can define one specific :term:`user` and/or :ref:`user groups <user-management-groups>` and/or a specific
-address, to which the email will be sent.
-If the *Owner* box is checked, the email will be sent to the user who is assigned as the entity owner.
+email address.
+If the *Owner* box is checked, the email will be sent to the user who is assigned as an owner of the entity record, for which the event has taken place.

 .. image:: ./img/notification/notification_form.png